Ask the average diner what makes a perfect country pub and it’s likely they’ll describe something like the Star Inn at Harome.

 No foams or airs (edible or the put-on kind) will emerge from the Star’s kitchen.
 Only the best Yorkshire produce, cooked to perfection.

 Diners can choose to order from an extensive a la carte menu or take on one of Pern’s extensive tasting menus with optional matched wines.

-The Star also offers a range of boutique hotel rooms and accommodates hunting parties throughout the season.
+The Star also offers a range of boutique hotel rooms and accommodates hunting parties throughout the season and was named one of the best places to stay in the country according to The 2017 Sunday Times Best Places to Stay.
 It’s best to book well in advance.

 Those visiting from further afield would be wise to check out Pern’s other venues – there’s his take on a thriving bistro, the Star in the City and his recently opened Curious Tavern, Mr P’s, both in York.